kloverde/jquery-RestrictedTextField/README.md

   * [Gradle](http://gradle.org)
   * [Java SDK](http://www.oracle.com/technetwork/java/javase/index.html) version 7 or later
   * [BuildScripts](https://github.com/kloverde/BuildScripts)
-2. If you are using IE or Chrome, download the appropriate browser driver for your system at [seleniumhq.org](http://seleniumhq.org).
-Once you've downloaded the drivers, update the `ieDriverPath` and `chromeDriverPath` properties in `SeleniumTester/gradle.properties` with the paths.
+2. Modify the `buildScriptsDir` property in `SeleniumTester/gradle.properties` to reflect the location of BuildScripts on your filesystem
-3. Update the `browsers` property in `SeleniumTester/gradle.properties` to reflect which browsers you will be testing with
+3. If you are testing in IE or Chrome, download the appropriate browser driver for your system at [seleniumhq.org](http://www.seleniumhq.org).
+Once you've downloaded the drivers, update `ieDriverPath` and `chromeDriverPath` in `SeleniumTester/gradle.properties` with their paths.
-4. Modify the `buildScriptsDir` property in `SeleniumTester/gradle.properties` to reflect the location of BuildScripts on your filesystem
+4. Update the `browsers` property in `SeleniumTester/gradle.properties` to reflect which browsers you'll be testing with
 5. Now, from a command prompt:
   1.  `cd` to the project root (`jquery-RestrictedTextField`)
   2. Type `npm install`